Translation Services Methodology

 For this meeting, the project manager will have reviewed the material to be translated, and prepared a list of questions to eliminate any ambiguity in the terminology to be used during translation.
 If large volumes are involved, we translate a sample for each language to review in this meeting.
 As a result of this review, the Project Manager will define translation guidelines, style guide, and the common glossary to be used by all translators, to ensure consistency in the results.

-After the translation is completed, an editor reviews and validates it to make certain the quality is consistent with the translation guidelines.
+After the translation is completed, an editor reviews and validates that the quality is both outstanding, as well as consistent with any established translation guidelines.

 5. Delivery and Customer Feedback